An Epic Perth to Kalbarri Road Trip Itinerary

 If you prefer to skip the sand dunes, keep on heading directly north to the Pinnacles Desert in Nambung National Park.

-A National Park entrance fee of $17 per vehicle (2023) is payable.
+A National Park entrance fee of $17 per vehicle (2025 pricing) is payable.
 At the Pinnacles you can either drive the 4.5km loop track, or park at the Discovery Centre and take the signposted walking trail.

 If driving, there are pull over bays to get out and explore by foot too.

-Leaving the Pinnacles, it is a short drive to Cervantes.
-Spend the night in Cervantes, or continue on northwards to Jurien Bay.
+Leaving the Pinnacles, it is a short drive north to Cervantes.
+Spend the night in Cervantes, or continue on to Jurien Bay.

 Other things to do in Cervantes include visiting the highly-rated Lobster Shack for a meal, taking a swim at Hangover Bay and visiting the stromatolite micro-organisms at Lake Thetis.